DIY Closet Makeover

 DETAILS

-I used Komplement rods to hang clothing.
+Finally, I used Komplement rods to hang clothing.
 Since I chose the shorter depth cabinet boxes, I could not center these rods.
-I installed them 6 inches in from the edges of the cabinet framing.
+They are 6 inches in from the edges of the cabinet framing.
 I used these wooden hangers from Amazon to hang our clothes.
 I also added a beautiful vintage rug from my friend Nicole @bente_vintage!

-I am SO PROUD OF THIS CLOSET!!!!
-Just for fun, here is a side by side before and after πŸ˜‰
+I’m SO PROUD OF THIS DIY CLOSET MAKEOVER!!!!
+Just for fun, here is a side by side before and after 😉

 DECORATIVE ITEMS